TaylorOD/Professional_Technical_Interviewee/16_peter_evans/show_notes.md

 ### Episode #16 - Peter Evans - Professional Technical Interviewee with Taylor Dorsett

 ### My guest today is Peter Evans.
-Peter is currently an Engineering Manager at OppLoans and was previously the CTO of BuiltIn and ActiveCampaign.
+Peter is currently an Engineering Director at OppFi and was previously the CTO of BuiltIn and ActiveCampaign.

 - Video: To be posted
 - Part Two - Technical: To be posted